 - First, get enough rest and calm your mind.

-- When sleeping, try to position the head higher than the body’s position to promote blood flow.
+- Then, when sleeping, try to position the head higher than the body’s position to promote blood flow.

 - Always stay positive.

-- Try out pregnancy-friendly sports such as gymnastics, swimming, or yoga to relax.
+- Try pregnancy-friendly sports such as gymnastics, swimming, or yoga to relax.

 5. Urinary tract infection

 Watch out for this.
-If you experience pain or blood loss during urination, you should consult your doctor immediately.
+You should consult your doctor immediately if you experience pain or blood loss during urination.
 Along with nausea, this condition can also cause dangerous health problems.

 How to prevent urinary tract infection: